 Accessing your care records

-The Data Protection Act gives you the right to view your records.
+The UK GDPR gives you the right to obtain a copy of your personal data via a Subject Access Request (SAR).
 You do not have to give a reason why you want to view your files and can’t be denied access if you don’t want to disclose your reason.
-Although you are likely to be offered guidance from a Social Worker or Personal Advisor about accessing your records, you do not have to meet with them.
-However it can be helpful to have someone available to provide emotional support and help to explain things that may be difficult to understand in the records.
-Accessing your files can begin to offer explanations about your life in care and help you to put your past and present circumstances into perspective.
+Although you are likely to be offered guidance from a Social Worker or Personal Advisor about accessing your records, you do not have to meet with them .

 To apply for access to your records you need to contact: